laurenth-personal/lightmap-switching-tool/readme.md

 - Light Probes
 - Mixed lighting mode (tested only "baked indirect" and "shadowmask")
 - Reflection probes, they need to be placed in the lighting scenes.

+### How to install (2020.2 and Newer)
+- In Unity, Open Project Settings Window (Edit/Project Settings)
+- Select Package Manager
+- Add a new Scoped Registry that references the openupm registry: https://package.openupm.com
+- Add the following scope to the OpenUPM Scoped Registry : com.laurenth
+- Open the Package Manager window (Window/Package Manager) and Select Packages : My Registries in the toolbar
+- Select Ligthmap switcher in the list, then click the Install Button

+### Importing the sample :

+- Go to Window / Package manager
+- In the left panel select the Lightmap switcher
+- In the right panel you should see a "Samples" section
+- See the "Example scene" line and click the button "Import to Project"
+- Open ExampleScene.unity at Assets\Samples\Lightmap Switcher\VersionNumber\Example scene\Scenes

 ### FAQ